MiltenPlescott/rsa-sig-sb/README.md

 ###### NOTE:
 Even if SunMSCAPI is listed as supported on your system, using it will result in getting `InvalidAlgorithmParameterException: Exponent parameter is not supported`, because we are using constant public exponent 65537 and SunMSCAPI doesn't allow choosing public exponent.
 See: [/mscapi/RSAKeyPairGenerator.java#L82-L85](https://github.com/AdoptOpenJDK/openjdk-jdk11/blob/master/src/jdk.crypto.mscapi/windows/classes/sun/security/mscapi/RSAKeyPairGenerator.java#L82-L85)

+## License

+RSA silver-box signature scheme using secure silver module is available under MIT License.
+See [LICENSE.txt](LICENSE.txt) for more information.

+SPDX-License-Identifier: MIT